MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-testing-debugging.md

 **Use mock elements to test individual sections**

 Mocking as many elements as you can allows for better isolation of the piece you’re testing.
-Candidates for mock elements include storage, the adapter, middleware, activity pipeline, channels, and anything else you can that is not directly part of your bot.
+Candidates for mock elements include storage, the adapter, middleware, activity pipeline, channels, and anything else that is not directly part of your bot.
 This could also be removing certain aspects temporarily, such as middleware not involved in the part of your bot that you are testing, to isolate each piece.
 However, if you are testing your middleware, you may want to mock your bot instead.

 Mocking elements can take a handful of forms, from replacing an element with a different known object to implementing a bare bones hello world functionality.
-This could also take the form of simply removing the element, if it’s not necessary, or simply force it do nothing.
+This could also take the form of simply removing the element, if it’s not necessary, or simply force it to do nothing.

 This level should exercise individual methods and functions within your bot.
 Testing individual methods could be through built in unit tests, which are recommended, with your own testing app or test suite, or manually doing so within your IDE.